RichardVasquez/h3net/H3Lib/Documentation/Uber-Api-Indexing.md

 # Indexing functions

-These function are used for finding the H3 index containing coordinates, and for finding the center and boundary of H3 indexes.
+These functions are used for finding the H3 index containing coordinates, and for finding the center and boundary of H3 indexes.

 ## GeoToH3